Categories

 4th Grade, J.J.
 Smith (1962-63) – Mr. McGreen’s Class.
 Row 1 (L-R): Mark Myers, Joe Sharp, Billy Kombol, Tom R., Curtis Barber.

 Row 2 (L-R): JoAnne Barret, Denise Alcorn, Gail Gardner, Loralyn Walden, Linda Ralston, Naomi Langsea, Sharlene Johnson.
 Row 3 (L-R): Danny Stanford, ??, Jack Person, Steve Rex, Sharon Peterson, Laurie Mitchell, Don Krueger, Ken Kurfurst, Karl Uhde.
-Row 4 (L-R): Cindy Nordyke, Tim Thomasson, Marsha Millarich, Pam Ziltner, Janie Whitbeck, Jeff Eldridge, Diane Jones, Tom DeBolt.
+Row 4 (L-R): Cindy Nordyke, Tim Thomasson, Marsha Millarich, Pam Ziltner, Janie Whitbeck, unknown, Diane Jones, Tom DeBolt.

 The 9th year of my life was not without its challenges.
-On more than one occasion I disrupted class and was banished to the hall for Mr. McGreen’s classic discipline, a primitive form of yoga––sitting with your back against the wall in the shape of a chair, but without one.
+On more than one occasion, I disrupted class and was banished to the hall for Mr. McGreen’s classic discipline, a primitive form of yoga––sitting with your back against the wall in the shape of a chair, but without one.
 This was punishment with a purpose: to improve one’s posture, develop muscle strength, and test your ability to sit uncomfortably for long periods, all the time remembering what had brought you there.
 My behavior improved decidedly after a few trips to the hall.

-I did well in most subjects earning A’s in social studies, spelling, and arithmetic; B’s in most others, and a C in reading.
+I did well in most subjects, earning A’s in social studies, spelling, and arithmetic; B’s in most others, and a C in reading.
 But Mr. McGreen delivered the only ‘D’ of my school career––in penmanship!
 Still, he cared.
-Mr. McGreen sent home writing lessons administered by Mom where I spent hour after boring hour practicing better handwriting.
+Mr. McGreen sent home writing lessons administered by Mom, where I spent hour after boring hour practicing better handwriting.
 The exercise books contained pages of blank lines to be filled by copying and recopying illustrated samples.
 I carefully inscribed print and cursive characters within tight parallel lines over and over––diligently trying to make my penmanship legible, or at least less awful.
 Their dedication toward my self-improvement paid dividends a decade later during college finals when scripting readable answers in blue books.

-A year and a half later I entered 7th grade at an imposing, three-story brick building on Porter Street.
-The first day brought good news, Mr. McGreen now taught junior high and would be my homeroom and social studies teacher.
+A year and a half later, I entered 7th grade at an imposing, three-story brick building on Porter Street.
+The first day brought good news: Mr. McGreen now taught junior high and would be my homeroom and social studies teacher.
 Life with Mr. McGreen in junior high was a transforming experience.
 He entertained us with stories of growing up in West Seattle, his college years, sorority panty raids––all of it filling me with dreams of one day attending college.
 Each Saint Patrick’s Day, the very Irish Mr. McGreen came to school decked out in a bright green suit.
-In my 7th grade yearbook, he affectionately wrote, “To the little general – from Mr. Wallace McGreen.”
-The next year he scrawled, “To little Billy Kombol.”
+In my 7th-grade yearbook, he affectionately wrote, “To the little general – from Mr. Wallace McGreen.”
+The next year, he scrawled, “To little Billy Kombol.”

 In 7th grade, Coach McGreen guided us through flag football.
 It was the last year many of us turned out for that fall sport.
 It was also when I first realized my youthful sports prowess would soon be eclipsed by small size.
 As I look back at the photo, all my friends were there, in one place.
-That winter he coached our 7th grade basketball team through drills and inter-squad games played in the girls’ gym.
+That winter, he coached our 7th-grade basketball team through drills and inter-squad games played in the girls’ gym.
 After practice, we took long showers under hot water that lasted forever, then walked home in winter air as steam rose from our still-damp hair.
 Could life get any better than this?

 7th Grade Football Enumclaw Junior High (Fall 1965) – Mr. McGreen, coach.